ycheng22/ycheng22.github.io/_posts/2021-09-30-2020_Houston_flights_delay_dashboard.md

 ## 1 .Introduction

 Bokeh is a Python library for creating interactive visualizations for modern web browsers.
-According to this [blog](https://towardsdatascience.com/data-visualization-with-bokeh-in-python-part-one-getting-started-a11655a467d4), I collected information about all flights depart Houston in 2020.
+According to this [blog](https://towardsdatascience.com/data-visualization-with-bokeh-in-python-part-one-getting-started-a11655a467d4), I collected information about all flights depart Houston in 2020 and created similar dashboard.

 ## 2. Data collecting and processing